srid/srid/Ref/Coffee.md

 Invest in these:

+- **Aeropress**
 - Scale (0.1g precision)
-- Brew kettle with precision thermometer (I use Fellow Stagg)
+- Brew kettle with precision thermometer
-- Coffee canister (I use Airscape)
+  - I use Fellow Stagg
-- A good burr grinder (I use Niche Zero, or Comandante when travelling)
+- A good burr grinder
+  - I use Niche Zero home; and Comandante when travelling
-- Aeropress

 ### Dialling